dylinstoen/Frogger-Using-Unitys-New-Input-System/README.md

 - `MoveCycle.cs`
 - `PlayerControls.cs`
 - `PlayerControls.inputactions`
+- `StatsGUIStyle.uss`
+- `StatsGUIVisualTree.uxml`
+- `PanelSettings.asset`
+- `8-bit Arcade In.ttf`

 This is a 100% completed version of Frogger but I spent a little extra time refactoring the code.
+To get it working you need to install

 ## Email